- 1. Female Dogs Are Easy To House Train

-Your dog’s personality and nature largely depend on training and the surrounding environment.
+Your dog’s personality largely depends on training and the surrounding environment.
 Hence, it is essential how you nurture and raise your dog.

 Still, some reasons make female dogs more popular among dog lovers.
 Differences among the male and female dogs are apparent.
 You can also guide you to choose the best as per your ease and comfort rather than a simple availability.

-Thus, it becomes crucial for you to choose the right gender of dog that fits well to your lifestyle.
-Let us look at some reasons one by one which makes female dogs more famous.
+Thus, it becomes crucial for you to choose the right gender of dog that fits well with your lifestyle.
+Let us look at some reasons one by one which make female dogs more famous.

 1. Female Dogs Are Easy To House Train